7 Winter fitness tips

 In other words, you’re not using as much energy, which can slow your weight loss.
 Swapping a morning walk for a lunchtime boxing class, or your outdoor swim for a weights circuit won’t just help you cheat the cold and the dark – you’ll also be using different muscles and kicking your metabolism up a gear, which can help you bust through a plateau.
 That’s a win-win, we’d say.

-3. Tame the outdoors
+3. Get active outdoors

 Of course, the great outdoors has its advantages in winter, too – it’s not baking hot in the middle of the day, so you can walk or jog during your lunch break without fear of sunburn or perspiration.